Scroll Top

 Prefab_Home_Proto

-They offer what they call a “system-built” prefab home.
+Some home manufacturers offer a “system-built” prefab home.
 The idea of system-built homes was introduced by Frank Lloyd Wright about a century ago.
 They define “system-built” as shipping completed home parts to the site where they are assembled, vs. modular, where entire modules are shipped to the construction site.

 construction costs

-There is a cost savings by using Proto Homes.
-They say their homes can be built for $170/sf, but this is just for their structure, MEP, and exterior cladding.
+There are a cost savings.
+Some say their homes can be built for $170/sf, but this is just for their structure, MEP, and exterior cladding.
 This is also assuming only two stories.
 If you are going up 3 stories, there is a 15% premium.
 You still need a general contractor to complete the interior finish build out, as they leave an open shell on the inside that needs to be completed.
 They also don’t do any site work, excavation, or foundation work.
 When you discuss all-in costs with them, they say their homes can be completed for ~$290/sf, and they emphasize that similar homes with traditional construction methods can cost greater $400/sf.
 We are still evaluating the all in home costs using their structure, as well as the costs to construct the same home with traditional methods.
 Great homes get built all the time for $250/SF.

 construction timing and savings

-They market the Proto Home as being constructed in 48 days, but that is just for their structure, MEP, and exterior cladding.
-When you include all the site work including excavation for a basement and foundations, as well as the interior finishes, their homes can be completed in 7-8 months, but more likely 8-12 months.
+A Manufactured Home can be constructed in as little as 48 days, but that is really just for the structure, MEP, and exterior cladding.
+When you include all the site work including excavation for a basement and foundations, as well as the interior finishes, homes can be completed in 7-8 months, but more likely 8-12 months.
 This compares to normal home construction that can be 12-18 months.
-Their methods are definitely quicker.

-Once you have a site, and have completed a site plan, survey, and soils testing, Proto Homes can complete an initial design in 2-3 weeks along with the initial budget.
-They call this the Proto Pass phase, and the cost is $2,500.
+Once you have a site, and have completed a site plan, survey, and soils testing, manufacturers can complete an initial design in 2-3 weeks along with the initial budget.
 Once you sign a contract for them to build the home, they complete the comprehensive design and budget in 4 weeks.
-They claim that after that point, they can start construction in 2 weeks, and that any delays would be from grading, permitting, excavating, or the foundation; not from Proto Homes.
+They claim that after that point, they can start construction in 2 weeks, and that any delays would be from grading, permitting, excavating, or the foundation.

 Their home structure adds flexibility to home design.
 For example, they have wall systems where you can change the exterior cladding at any time.
 They also offer mobile cabinets between certain rooms, that can me moved or removed to change the room sizes.

-Proto Homes definitely builds the components of their houses with longevity and reduced maintenance in mind.
-They have patented technologies (not sure what these are yet), and use cladding with rainscreen technology, continuous envelope waterproofing, PVC and factory finished steel cladding, Zero Penetration Roof, heat fused TPO roofing membrane, solid Aluminum door jambs and welded aluminum space frames.
+It is important to find a manufacturer that builds the components of their houses with longevity and reduced maintenance in mind.
+Some examples are cladding with rainscreen technology, continuous envelope waterproofing, PVC and factory finished steel cladding, Zero Penetration Roof, heat fused TPO roofing membrane, solid Aluminum door jambs and welded aluminum space frames.
 They market the following features of their homes:

-• Centralized Mechanical Core / Controls (Proto Core) – centralizes mechanical and controls
+• Centralized Mechanical Core / Controls – centralizes mechanical and controls

 • Up-gradable home core – can add bedrooms, storage, or move walls with moving cabinets

-• Open and Flexible space (what they call Hyperspace) – open, airy, high ceilings
+• Open and Flexible space (what we call “Flexspace”) – open, airy, high ceilings

 • Innovative and Modern Design – open, clean, light